2018 Tianjin Open

 The 2018 Tianjin Open was a women's professional tennis tournament played on hard courts.
-It was the 5th edition of the tournament, and part of the 2018 WTA Tour.
-It took place at the Tuanbo International Tennis Centre in Tianjin, China between 8 and 14 October 2018.
+It was the 5th edition of the tournament, and was part of the WTA International category of the 2018 WTA Tour.
+It took place at the Tuanbo International Tennis Centre in Tianjin, China between 8 October and 14 October 2018.
+Second-seeded Caroline Garcia won the singles title.